indicatorTax and Protection

 The UHT is a tax on the value of residential real estate, intended to tax non-Canadian property owners on vacant or underused housing.
 In some cases, the tax can extend to Canadian owners, as well.
 If the UHT applies, the property owner is liable for a tax of 1% on the value of the real estate.
 By default, the value is the assessed value for property tax purposes, unless it was purchased that calendar year for a higher price.
 You may file an election to use the fair market value instead.

-The CRA has recognized that some people will miss this upcoming deadline, since this is the first year in which UHT returns are required.
-For the 2022 taxation year only, the CRA has decided to waive interest and penalties1 on late-filed UHT returns, provided that they are filed (and any taxes are paid) on or before Oct.
-31, 2023.
+The CRA has recognized that some people will miss this deadline for the 2022 taxation year, since this is the first year in which UHT returns are required.
+For the 2022 taxation year only, the CRA has decided to waive interest and penalties on late-filed UHT returns, provided that they are filed (and any taxes are paid) on or before April 30, 2024.

 An excluded owner is not required to file a UHT return.
 An excluded owner includes:

-• A citizen or permanent resident of Canada who owns the property directly in their personal name (provided that they do not own the property in their capacity as trustee of a trust2 or partner of a partnership).
+• A citizen or permanent resident of Canada who owns the property directly in their personal name (provided that they do not own the property in their capacity as trustee of a trust1 or partner of a partnership).

 • Certain types of government entities and registered charities.